brightbox/docs.brightbox.com/content/reference/server-images.md

 upload a new image to the Image library and register it (see [Image Library Guide](/guides/cli/image-library) for a walk-though)

-Images can be managed using the `brightbox-images` command line tool.
+Images can be managed using the `brightbox images` command line tool.

 The Image you choose affects some aspects of the Server it is used to create.